JohnCoene/javascript-for-r/_book/7-01-webpack-npm-intro.md

 Another new piece of software that one needs to be introduced to is Node's Package Manager, here henceforth referred to as NPM.
 As indicated by the name it's a package manager for Node.js, or translated for the R user it's Node.js version of CRAN.
 One first major difference is that while CRAN performs very rigorous and strict check on any package submitted NPM does not, one can publish almost anything.

-It has nonetheless greatly changed the way one manages dependencies in JavaScript.
-Notice how every dependency that were used in this book thus far had to be either imported from the CDN or downloaded manually.
+Notice how every dependency that were used in this book thus far had to be either found through a CDN or manually downloaded, only to be then imported in the final document.
+Again, this is useful for the smaller projects but may become a hindrance when multiple dependencies have to be managed and updated.

+NPM has completely changed how dependencies can be managed and imported in a project.
+It is designed for Node.js code but many (if not all) libraries that are meant to run in web browser publish the packages on NPM.

+NPM, combined with the decoupling, and bundling covered in previous sections, enables to manage dependencies much more sensibly, and efficiently.
+So one does not have to import an entire library only to use but a few functions, thereby further reducing the size of the final bundle of JavaScript files.